About Sarah Miller Caldicott

-An innovation process expert, Sarah works with organizations that want to bring innovation to the center of their business practices, accelerating growth and creating relevance.
+An innovation process expert, Sarah works with organizations that want to bring innovation to the center of their business practices, accelerating new levels of growth and relevance.
 An award-winning speaker, Sarah was recently selected for the popular TEDx series, and her speech was captured in an ebook entitled, Inventing the Future: What Would Thomas Edison Be Doing Today?

 Sarah's work has been featured in The New York Times, Fortune Small Business, Fast Company, and USA Today.
 Sarah has also appeared as an innovation expert on PBS television, CNBC the Fox Business Network, and NPR.
-In the fall of 2014, Sarah's expertise on Edison's innovation practices will be highlighted in a 2-hour PBS "American experience" episode honoring Thomas Edison.
+She also blogs about innovation and collaboration for Forbes.com.

 Sarah received a BA from Wellesley College, where she was named a Wellesley College Scholar.
 She also holds an MBA from the Amos Tuck School of Business at Dartmouth.
 She is the proud mother of 4 boys.